FBruzzesi/fbruzzesi.github.io/docs/blog/posts/2024-12-08-we-won-a-hackaton.md

 Let's start from the obvious: none of us knows how to make a mobile app, therefore, we decided to go with a webapp only - as a mockup - also for the citizen side.

 Most of the implementation details were required for the submission, and I will not repeat them here.
-If you are interested, you can read the details in the [project page][moin-moin-repo]{:target="_blank"} on github.
+If you are interested, you can read the details in the [project page][moin-moin-repo]{:target="_blank"} on github: the README file is quite detailed, and it includes high level description, core features, how to get started and the tech stack we used.

 Here I want to mention a few takeaways from the hacking and coding part itself.